-The successful candidate is expected to grow a nationally-recognized extramurally-funded research program and a scholarly publication record that contributes to the department’s research mission in marine sciences.
-Teaching duties include existing marine sciences courses that support the undergraduate and graduate curricula, as well as specialized courses in the candidate’s area of expertise.
-Advising undergraduate and graduate students is required.
-Professional service to the department, the university, and the scientific community is expected.
+The successful candidate is expected to grow an independent, nationally-recognized, extramurally-funded research program that engages graduate and undergraduate students, and a scholarly publication record that contributes to the Department’s research mission in Marine Sciences.
+Teaching duties include existing Marine Sciences courses that support the undergraduate and graduate curricula, as well as specialized courses in the candidate’s area of expertise.
+Professional service to the Department, University, and the scientific community is expected.

-Ph.D. (or equivalent foreign degree) in oceanography or a related field
+Ph.D. or equivalent in oceanography or a related field.

-Evidence of strong research and publication records commensurate with time since Ph.D.
+Evidence of excellence in research and publication commensurate with time since Ph.D.

-Research skills and experience that demonstrate the applicant’s ability to contribute to the advertised position
+Research skills and experience appropriate to the advertised position.

-Deep commitment to promoting diversity through academic and research programs
+Deep commitment to promoting diversity through pedagogy, research, and/or public engagement.

-Evidence of capability to generate and grow an innovative research program
+Evidence of potential to generate and grow an externally funded innovative research program.

-Commitment to excellence in teaching, training, and mentoring of students
+Commitment to excellence in teaching, training, and mentoring a diverse student population.

-This is a full-time (9-month appointment) tenure-track position within the Department of Marine Sciences with an anticipated start date of Fall 2019.
-The successful candidate’s office, research space, and primary teaching duties will be at the Avery Point campus in Groton, CT.
+This is a full-time (9-month appointment) tenure-track position within the Department of Marine Sciences with an anticipated start date of Fall 2023.
+The successful candidate’s office and research space will be at the Avery Point Campus in Groton, CT.
 Salary will be commensurate with qualifications and experience.